 My top three tips for helping yourself are:

 1) Vary your position – try not to spend too much time in one position.
 Especially when you are hunched over phones, tablets and laptops.
 Make sure you move around and change position this helps take the pressure off your muscle and joints.

 2) Check your desk posture – Make sure that you have a good posture as this will help minimise the stress on your joints and muscles.
-The picture below shows you how to set up your desk, you can check out my top tips on desk posture here.
+The picture below shows you how to set up your desk.

 What if the problem isn’t getting any better?

 I offer a free Chiro Chat appointment.
-You can come and talk to me about your problem for 20 minutes for free and I will tell you if I think I can help and if I can’t who I think you should go to next for advice.
+You can talk to me on the telephone about your problem for 20 minutes for FREE and I will tell you if I think I can help and if I can’t who I think you should go to next for advice.

 Rosie Piercy MChiro DC